Integrated Payments: Meaning, Benefits & Examples

 Payment Initiation

-When a customer makes a purchase, the payment is initiated through a POS system, e-commerce checkout, or an invoicing tool that supports integrated payments.
+When a customer makes a purchase, the payment is initiated through a POS system, e-commerce checkout, or an invoicing tool that supports integrated payments, subsequently triggering secure authorization and processing.

 Payment Processing

-The payment details are securely transmitted to a payment gateway or payment processor, which verifies the transaction and checks for security compliance.
+The payment details are securely transmitted to a payment gateway or payment processor, additionally verifying the transaction and checking for security compliance.

 Authorization & Confirmation

-The payment processor communicates with the customer’s bank or credit card issuer to verify the transaction.
-If approved, the payment is confirmed, and the transaction is completed.
+The payment processor communicates with the customer’s bank or credit card issuer to verify the transaction; subsequently, if approved, the payment is confirmed and the transaction is completed.

 Automatic Data Syncing

-Once the payment is successfully processed, the integrated system updates the business’s accounting software, CRM, or inventory system in real time.
-This ensures accurate record-keeping and smooth financial management.
+Once the payment is successfully processed, the integrated system automatically updates the business’s accounting software, CRM, or inventory system in real time; consequently, this ensures accurate record-keeping and smooth financial management.

 Settlement & Funds Transfer